-For patients with dental fear or anxiety, Dr. Moore offers compassionate, patient-centered dental care.
+For patients with dental fear or anxiety, Dr. Moore focuses on compassion and patient-centered dental care.
 We understand that many patients avoid visiting the dentist due to dental fear, but when you avoid the dentist you are more likely to experience a dental emergency.
-When minor dental issues are left untreated, it can lead to a more advanced issue.
+When you leave minor dental issues to grow, it can lead to a more serious problem.

 Routine visits to the dentist is a key part of maintaining a healthy smile.
-It may even reduce your risk of experiencing a dental emergency.
-We recommend patients visit our office at least twice a year for a routine dental exam and professional dental cleaning.
+It may even reduce your risk of getting a dental emergency.
+We advise our patients to visit our office at least twice a year for a routine dental exam and professional dental cleaning.
 As a result, Dr. Moore can identify and address any dental problems before they progress.

 Emergency Dentistry FAQs